jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Drop

    This command temporarily enters the OCaml toplevel.
    It is a debug facility used by |Coq|’s implementers.
-Valid only in coqtop.
+Valid only in the bytecode version of coqtop.
    The OCaml command:

    ::